-1.60.
-The total permitted capacity for aggregate recycling production is over 580,000 tonnes, above the level of current or average sales.
-There have been no recent new permissions.
-Existing recycling sites therefore have capacity to increase sales in response to demand, should this be required.
-Constraints to increasing sales include:
+- 11.5 Planning permission was granted for a facility at Kings Stag Mill, Sturminster Newton in 2013, however production is yet to start.
+The total permitted capacity for aggregate recycling production is over 580,000 tonnes10, above the level of current or average sales.
+Existing recycling sites therefore potentially have capacity to increase sales in response to demand, should this be required.
+Constraints to increasing sales include: - availability of material to be recycled - distance to be travelled by the material to be recycled - distance to be travelled by the recycled aggregate, and - loss of aggregate recycling sites through site closure or ending of temporary planning permission without renewal or being made permanent.